Evanomnom/letterboxd-viz/README.md

 - Username input for any public Letterboxd profile
 - Web scraping of diary entries across multiple pages
 - Dark mode UI that matches Letterboxd's aesthetic
-- Visualization of movies watched per month
+- GitHub-style contribution chart showing movies watched per day
-- Distribution of ratings on a 5-star scale
-- Summary statistics (total movies, rated movies, average rating)
 - Support for detecting liked films and rewatches
+- View movies watched on a specific day or month

 ## Technologies Used